Quantum groups and Nichols algebras acting on conformal field theories: Abstract

 \section{Abstract}

-We prove a long-standing conjecture by B. Feigin et al. that certain screening operators on a conformal field theory obey the algebra relations of the Borel part of a quantum group (and more generally a diagonal Nichols algebra).
-Up to now this has been proven only for the quantum group $u_q(\mathfrak{sl}_2)$.\\
+We prove that certain screening operators in conformal field theory obey the algebra relations of a corresponding Nichols algebra with diagonal braiding.
+Our result proves in particular a long-standing expectation that the Borel parts of small quantum groups appear as the algebra of screening operators.

-The proof is based on a novel, intimate relation between Hopf algebras, Vertex algebras and a class of analytic functions in several variables, which are generalizations of Selberg integrals.
-These special functions have zeroes wherever the associated diagonal Nichols algebra has a relation, because we can prove analytically a quantum symmetrizer formula for them.
-Morevover, we can use the poles of these functions to construct a crucial Weyl group action.\\
+The proof is based on a novel, intimate relation between Hopf algebras, vertex algebras and a class of multivalued analytic special functions, which are generalizations of Selberg integrals.
+We prove that the zeroes of these special functions correspond to the algebra relations of the respective Nichols algebra, by proving an analytical quantum symmetrizer formula for the functions.
+Moreover, certain poles of the functions encode module extensions and a Weyl group action.
+At other poles, the quantum {symmetrizer} formula fails and the screening operators generate an extension of the Nichols algebra.

-Our result produces an infinite-dimensional graded representation of any quantum group or Nichols algebra.
-We discuss applications of this representation to Kazhdan-Lusztig theory.\\
+The intended application of our result is the conjectural logarithmic Kazhdan-Lusztig correspondence.
+More generally, our result seems to suggest that non-local screening operators in an arbitrary vertex algebra should be described by appropriate Nichols algebras, just as local screening operators can be described by Lie algebras.

-\enlargethispage{3.5cm}
+\enlargethispage{.1cm}